lillemets/-folio/about.md

 <img class="col one right" src="/img/profile.jpg">

 I work as an analyst at [Estonian University of Life Sciences](http://ms.emu.ee/et/uldinfo/struktuur2/maamajanduse-uuringud-ja-analuus/) and am occupied with researching pretty much everything related to rural life in Estonia.
-I have an [online resume](http://jyri.lillemets.ee).
-It's in Estonian.

 ### About this site